• Skip to primary navigation

 Reader, welcome to my favorite spot in all of Berlin!
 Charlottenburg Palace is a regal oasis in the middle of the city.
 The palace was completed in 1699 and was originally intended to be the summer palace of Queen Sophie Charlotte (after whom the palace and surrounding neighborhood of Charlottenburg are named).

-If you don’t have the budget or desire to enter the palace, you can (and should!) still visit the gardens and parkland for free.
+Visiting Berlin on a tight budget?
+You can still visit the gardens and parkland for free.
 In the summer, you’ll find sheep grazing on the grounds.
 In the winter, the front entrance of the castle is home to one of Berlin’s finest Christmas markets.

-For more details about Charlottenburg Palace — plus plenty of photos to convince you to visit! — be sure to read my detailed guide on Charlottenburg’s royal gem.
+Claire’s Tip: For more details about Charlottenburg Palace — plus plenty of photos to convince you to visit! — be sure to read my detailed guide on Charlottenburg’s royal gem.
+And remember, you get a 25% discount if you buy your ticket onsite with your Berlin Welcome Card!

 Kurfürstendamm Shopping Street